jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 ![remove 10](/img/hashing/cluster-remove-10.dot.png)

-This post covers the basic operations on the clustered hashing table.
+This post covers the basic operations on the clustered hashing table: lookup, insert and remove.
 This is enough for most of the use cases.
 However, in some real time systems, we need to spread out the time spent to resize the table.
 The next post focuses on this specific problem.
 As it turns out, Clustered Hashing has a neat solution to the incremental resizing problem.
 I discusses it in the next post: [Clustered Hashing: Incremental Resize]({% link _posts/2019-09-02-clustered-hashing-incremental-resize.md %}).

 ## References